Saturday, August 17, 2024

 The Melchester Rover's board is determined to sign Duncan McKay, but Roy thinks that young wing Gary Fane might be the solution to their problem.

 Gary Fane plays a great game against Burndean, but the Burndean keeper has an equally good game.
-Despite Rover's best efforts they just cannot score, and to make matters worse they concede an unlucky goal right at the end of the match.
+Despite Rover's best efforts, they just cannot score, and to make matters worse, they concede an unlucky goal right at the end of the match.

 Coming off the field with a 1-0 loss, Roy meets Sam Barlow, chairman of the Rovers board, who tells him that he is happy to see Gary Fane had a great game, but they still have their heart set on signing Duncan McKay.
 With that, the die is cast, and the strip finishes with Duncan McKay signing for Rovers a couple of days later.

 Duncan McKay is now officially a Rover.
 The next step will be getting him on the team sheet and out on the field.
 There will surely be more drama wrung out of this, and this is merely the first stepping stone to a wider story.
 McKay's appearance was only fleeting, and the story this week mostly concerned Gary Fane.
 This delivered some strong football action, and I must admit I was just as frustrated about Rover's inability to score as the board of directors were.
-Fane is still young, and as we all know you don't win anything with kids.
+Fane is still young, and as we all know, you don't win anything with kids.
 I think this may be the last we see of young Gary, and with the arrival of Duncan McKay, he will soon be forgotten.
 I liked that the opposing team played well, all held together by their goalkeeper.
 Such is football, and I'm sure we can all recount times when one team clearly outplayed the other, only to be undone by a great keeper and an unlucky goal at the other end.
-Jean-Paul Satre would understand, as would any other football fan around the world.
+Jean-Paul Sartre would understand, as would any other football fan around the world.

 Rating: 7/10